- What is a molar pregnancy?

 Treatment for a molar pregnancy usually takes the form of dilation and curettage (D&C), sometimes known as surgical uterine evacuation, dilation and evacuation, surgical management of miscarriage (SMM), evacuation of retained products of conception (ERPC) or a scrape.
 This is a minor operation done under general anesthetic, in which the cervix, the passage leading from the uterus to the vagina, is dilated so that abnormal tissue in the uterus can be removed with suction and a spoon-like instrument (curette).
 There is likely to be vaginal bleeding for up to six weeks after surgery, which may be heavy at first.

-People who have completed childbearing may have the option of hysterectomy, a surgical procedure to remove the womb.
+Women who have completed childbearing may have the option of hysterectomy, a surgical procedure to remove the womb.

-Molar pregnancy follow-up
+Molar pregnancy follow-up appointments

 There is a small risk of developing gestational trophoblastic neoplasia (GTN) after a molar pregnancy has been treated.
-GTN is a serious condition that requires rapid treatment, so all people who have had molar pregnancies should be monitored afterwards.
+GTN is a serious condition that requires rapid treatment, so all women who have had molar pregnancies should be monitored afterwards.

 During a molar pregnancy, hCG (pregnancy hormone) levels rise, but should return to normal once the person has been treated.
 For at least six months after the end of treatment for a molar pregnancy, hCG levels will typically be monitored through urine tests.
 If they do not return to normal, this could indicate GTN.